RuwanT/RAG_chatbot_demo/README.md

 The chatbot is designed to act as a university administrative officer, assisting with questions related to Higher Degree by Research (HDR) matters.

-The chatbot uses the OpenAI API and is based on Langchain.
+The chatbot uses the OpenAI API (later changed to Azure openAI) and is based on Langchain.
 It can use either Pinecone or Chroma as the vector database.

 ## Running code
 1. Create a Python virtual environment and install the requirements: